root-project/root/README/ReleaseNotes/v612/index.md

 ## Core Libraries

+- Added support for XCode 9 and MacOS High Sierra.
 - When invoking root with the "-t" argument, ROOT enables thread-safety and, if configured, implicit multithreading within ROOT.
 - `NULL` is not defined by `Rtypes.h` anymore.
 Instead, its definition is expected to be